kneron/document_center/docs/plus_python/introduction/upgrade_ai_device_to_kdp2.md

 **Note**: If the Kneron AI device you wish to upgrade is running HICO firmware, please manually reset the device first before the update process.

+**Note**: KL730-related features in `Kneron DFUT` v3.2.0 require the KL730 EVM/HDK BSP to be upgraded to SDK v2.0.0 or later.

 ---

 ## 1. Introduction